rienboonstoppel/SRGan/README.md

 5) `predict.py`
 Run for SR generation using a model checkpoint.
-To combine with USM: USM before SR, turn on augmentation in dataloading. <br />
+To combine with USM: <br /> USM before SR, turn on augmentation in dataloading. <br />
 USM after SR, uncomment couple of lines before saving SR. <br />
 It is meant to run on command line, for example run: `python predict.py --gan --generator ESRGAN --source sim`